j2thex/ummawellness/index.markdown

 hero_right_content_6: "Wholesome, healthy meals are at the heart of this journey - helping you feel lighter, clearer and more alive.
 Twice a day, nourishing meals will be served - crafted with care by our private chef and complemented by group dinners in Bali's vibrant restaurants.
 A third meal is left open for your own rhythm, offering space for solitude, exploration or simply listening to your body's needs."

+# Included Items
+included_items:
+  - "7 days / 6 nights accommodation"
+  - "Daily yoga practices"
+  - "Sound healing, therapeutic and meditation sessions"
+  - "Sacred waterfall experience & purification ritual"
+  - "Spa days in a cliff-top wellness sanctuary"
+  - "Jamu workshop"
+  - "Two nourishing meals per day"
+  - "Airport transfers"
+  - "Concierge support"
+  - "Wellness gift set"

+not_included_items:
+  - "International flights to/from Bali"
+  - "Travel & health insurance"
+  - "Visa fees (if applicable)"
+  - "Personal expenses & additional activities outside the program"

+# Program Days
+program_days:
+  - day: "DAY 1.
+UBUD - ARRIVAL & WELCOME"
+    content: "You will be warmly greeted upon arrival at Denpasar airport with a private transfer to our serene resort in Ubud.
+If you arrive a couple of days earlier, pickup can be arranged from any location on the island.
+After settling in and taking time to rest, the group will gather in the evening for a welcome dinner in one of Ubud's top restaurants - the perfect moment to meet, connect, and begin the journey together."
+  - day: "DAY 2.
+UBUD - FLOW & RENEWAL"
+    content: "The day begins with a nourishing breakfast at the resort, followed by a morning yoga practice and a therapeutic group session to support reflection and inner balance.
+Afterward, we enjoy a wholesome lunch at a restaurant overlooking Bali's iconic rice terraces, and then continue to one of the island's most beautiful waterfalls - a place to reconnect with nature's flow and feel deeply refreshed.\n\nThe evening is left free: you may choose to be dropped off in central Ubud to wander and dine at your own pace, or return to the resort to rest and enjoy dinner nearby."
+  - day: "DAY 3.
+UBUD - RITUALS & RENEWAL"
+    content: "The morning begins with a wholesome breakfast, followed by a yoga session combined with sound healing and a group therapy session - a practice to open the body, calm the mind, and awaken inner clarity.
+Afterward, we travel to a sacred site for a traditional purification ritual, releasing what no longer serves and inviting renewal.
+A nourishing lunch in a beautiful restaurant awaits nearby, offering time to integrate the experience.\n\nAfter the lunch, you'll join a Jamu workshop, learning to prepare Bali's traditional herbal tonic made from roots and spices.
+The evening is free, allowing space for solitude, reflection, or exploring at your own rhythm."
+  - day: "DAY 4.
+ULUWATU - TRANSITION TO THE OCEAN"
+    content: "After breakfast we gather and journey from the jungles of Ubud to the cliffs of Uluwatu.
+Upon arrival, we settle into a private villa and enjoy a nourishing lunch prepared by our chef.
+In the afternoon, a restorative sound healing session invites relaxation and renewal.\n\nThe rest of the day is free: you may unwind at the villa, watch the sunset on one of Uluwatu's iconic beaches, enjoy dinner at one of the best restaurants, or book a massage at a trusted local spa we'll be happy to recommend."
+  - day: "DAY 5.
+ULUWATU - SPA SANCTUARY & DEEP RESTORATION"
+    content: "The day begins with a nourishing breakfast prepared by our private chef at the villa.
+We then head to one of Bali's most renowned wellness sanctuaries, set on the cliffs with breathtaking ocean views.
+Here, you'll enjoy a guided yoga session followed by a full morning to immerse yourself in the space: infinity pool overlooking the sea, sauna and steam rooms, hot and cold plunge pools, meditation areas, and tranquil lounges designed for deep relaxation.
+For those who wish, additional experiences such as a cryotherapy chamber and other advanced wellness treatments can be booked separately.\n\nAfter a restorative lunch at the sanctuary's restaurant, the rest of the day is yours - a free evening to relax, watch the sunset, or enjoy dinner at your own pace."
+  - day: "DAY 6.
+ULUWATU - RENEWAL & CLOSING CEREMONY"
+    content: "After the breakfast, we return to the spa sanctuary for a second day of restoration, knowing how deeply our guests will have connected with its healing atmosphere.
+The morning offers yoga and time to once again enjoy its facilities.
+After the spa, the afternoon is free to rest or spend time in stillness.\n\nAs the sun begins to set, we gather for a traditional Balinese ceremony at Uluwatu Temple, honoring the spirit of the island and the journey we've shared.
+The day closes with a farewell dinner by the ocean, celebrating connection, gratitude, and the soft integration of all that has unfolded."
+  - day: "DAY 7.
+ULUWATU - INTEGRATION & DEPARTURE"
+    content: "Our final morning begins with a breakfast, followed by a closing therapeutic circle and meditation - a gentle space to integrate the journey, reflect, and carry its energy forward.
+After gathering and preparing for departure, private transfers will take you to the airport or to any other destination on the island."

 # Checkout Configuration
 checkout:
   full_payment_link: "https://book.stripe.com/9B63co2yt2gubpleADeQM01"